 You must submit evidence of your right to work the UK with your application.

 Obtain a Basic Disclosure certificate from the Disclosure & Barring Service (this is a criminal records check).
 Most basic checks will be processed within 14 days, and a basic check will cost £25.
 This certificate is only valid for one calendar month so please ensure that you submit it to the council with your application and other required documents within this time frame or you may be asked to apply for a new check.
 Please see the link below for detailsd of the online service.

 Two photographs, one of which must be endorsed.

 Fee - £37.00 for a Personal Licence application payable to Erewash Borough Council.

 Licence Holders are required under Section 127 of the Licensing Act 2003 to notify the relevant licensing authority if they change their name or if they move to a new residential address.
 We have provided a 'Change of Details' form that can be used for this purpose.

-Important - Renewal of Personal Licence now not required
+Important - renewal of Personal Licence not now required - no expiry date